moisesjbc/github-backup/README.md

-# backup-utilities
+# Github Backup

-A set of auxiliar scripts for making backups on Linux
+A bash script for cloning all the Github repositories of a given user

 ## Dependencies
 ```